jim10564/AppointmentApp/README.md

-#Ths is an appointment app I made in Java
+# Appointment app I made in Java
 I used OOP concepts: Inheritance and Runtime Polymorphism